JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Deniz Sasal/How To Pass a Job Interview - Interview Preparation MasterClass .md

 - Don't only pay attention to job description .
 Make sure the hiring manager gets the feeling of Yes you know your job well . you as expert as you claim ,but also you are a genuine person, you are likeable ,and you are trustworthy.  o(*≧▽≦)ツ

 -  You are going to have to make sure he likes you .  o(*≧▽≦)ツ

+- You have to insert these perceptions while answering their questions and engaging in conversations.